tc39/proposal-record-tuple/README.md

 On top of that, this proposal will give you the ability to define const classes.

-Const structures will require to contain only const substructures and values such as `number`, `string`, `symbol` and [Temporal's Instant](https://github.com/tc39/proposal-temporal).
+Const structures will require to contain only const substructures and values such as `number`, `string`, `symbol`, const classes and [Temporal's Instant](https://github.com/tc39/proposal-temporal).

+## Motivations

+Immutable data structures present the opportunity for implementers to add structural sharing, making operations such as concatenation `O(log n)` instead of `O(n)` and reducing memory footprint for heavily derived data structures.

+Thanks to deep immutability, we have guarantees that comparing only the roots will be enough to define equality, this could be extremely useful to write performant components in a library such as React where optimizing performance for components with deep data structures as input can be complex and error-prone.
+Using this kind of data structure could enable doing a shallow comparison of props to define if the component needs to re-render.

+Finally, using immutable datastructures encourages a safer style of programming where all manipulated values are known to be guaranteed during the lifecycle of an application, this would make multi-threaded programming easier as shared values would be guaranteed to be constant.

 ## Syntax